invariantlabs-ai/docs/docs/explorer/index.md

 ## Work With Your Traces in Explorer

-You can now navigate to the following URL to view your uploaded traces:
+After uploading your traces, you can now navigate to the following URL to view your uploaded traces:

 ```
 https://explorer.invariantlabs.ai/<your_username>/my-first-dataset/t/1